sketch-hq/developer.sketch.com/pages/plugins-releases-69.md

 Sketch 69 introduces a new [Color Variables feature](https://www.sketch.com/blog/2020/08/31/components-management-color-variables-and-linked-data-what-s-in-the-69-beta/).

 Color Variables replace the previously existing `colors` object in `Document` with a new one: `swatches`.
-It is an array of Color Variables (internally referred to as _Swatches_) which you can modify directly.
+It is an array of Color Variables, internally referred to as _Swatches_, which you can modify directly.

 This example generates 100 random swatches and adds them to the current document: